How I make a game of this Learning-to-

 This Chinese Character Drill Program will help you learn to read Chinese.

-It's really just a repetitive drill, but you can make a simple logic game out of it.
+It's really just a repetitive drill, but you can make a simple logic game out

 When you click on the "Character" button, a Chinese character will appear.